gwillem/whip/README.md

 # Philosophy

-How will Chief Whip _stay_ fast and simple?
+How will Whip _stay_ fast and simple?

-Simple ==> Only build features that satisfy 95% of use cases.
+Only build features that satisfy 95% of use cases.
 Convention over configuration.
 Support top used modules only.
+Only support Linux servers and Linux/Mac clients.

-Fast ==> Eliminate unnecessary SSH round trips: Ansibles biggest delay is caused by tasks that are sent one by one.
-Chief Whip bundles tasks into a single job.
-Also, Chief Whip is written in Golang which runs faster than Python.
+Eliminate unnecessary SSH round trips: Ansibles biggest delay is caused by tasks that are sent one by one.
+Whip bundles tasks into a single job.

 # But why?